Signup forms coming soon!

 More pickup locations can be arranged.

 Where is Meadowfall Farm?

 Are you organic?

-We are not yet certified organic, but it is a goal for the near future.
-In the meantime, we practice entirely organic methods using no synthetic pesticides or fertilizers.
+We are not ‘certified’ organic, but we practice entirely organic methods using no synthetic pesticides or fertilizers.
 Our soil is fertilized with organic compost, lime, alfalfa meal and bone char.
 We keep insects in check by hand-picking and protecting plants with row covers and netting.